nitad54448/yappari-5-1/README.md

 Alternatively, if you already have the run-time engine (either because you already installed Yappari or another program) you can just download all the files from the green button __Code__ as a zip file.
 Or if you want you can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

-After installing the program in a directory of your choice, some other subdirectories will be created : /data, /drt, /files, /help and /models.
+After installing the program in a directory of your choice, some other subdirectories will be created : /drt, /files, /help and /models.
 The _models_ directory contains png files with images for showing circuits.
-The _data_ directory contains some dll required by the program and in the /files you can see some examples of data files and custom definitions.
+The /files directory contains some examples of data files and custom definitions.
 The /help directory holds some images for this document and some help files.
 You can safely remove it if you want.

-This program is supposed to work with win 10 64, and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.
+This program is supposed to work with Windows 10 64 bits and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.

 ## Panels ##
 The program has several panels and a parameter list with several commands grouped on the right side of the window.
 When you start the program, if everything is normal, you should see something like this